Send information from your speaker or display to your phone

 4. Make sure notifications are turned on.

-5. If multiple people are using the speaker or display, make sure you've linked your Google Account and voice.
+5. If multiple people are using the speaker or display, make sure to link your Google Account and voice.
 If your Assistant can't recognize your voice, it can't send information to your phone.

 Was this helpful?